Small business owners perform multiple responsibilities, from workflow planning to reporting. Consequently, they often overlook the HR issues.

 Build a healthy workplace where employees from different backgrounds and cultures can work together, maintaining harmony.

-Regarding this, you should provide enough support and training to the HR manager so that he can implement DEI (diversity, equality, and inclusivity) initiatives throughout the organization.
+Regarding this, you should provide sufficient support and training to the HR manager so that he can implement DEI (diversity, equality, and inclusivity) initiatives throughout the organisation.

-Additionally, create a strong policy so that every employee from different backgrounds and gender can express their opinions freely.
+Additionally, create a firm policy so that every employee from different backgrounds and gender can express their opinions freely.

 Develop HR Policies